|

 In that manner, the test avoids language based bias in the use of interactive multi-media applications in psychological testing.

-Brief Description of the Drawings: The present invention can best be understood in conjunction with the following drawings, in which:
+The present invention can best be understood in conjunction with the following drawings, in which:

 Figure 1 is a side view of a prior art manual test session;